- Artificial Photosynthesis

 Catalysis: Reactivity and Structure

+The Catalysis Reactivity and Structure group is part of the BNL catalysis science program, which advances fundamental understanding of sustainable fuel and chemical synthesis pathways with a current emphasis on catalysis for C1 chemistry such as conversion of CO2.
 This program pursues an improved understanding of chemical catalysis for advanced fuel synthesis and energy conversion processes by elucidating catalytically important properties over well-defined surfaces, powders and nanostructures.
 We study and manipulate in a systematic way a series of multifunctional catalysts which contain metal-oxide, metal-carbide or metal-sulfide interfaces.
 Our comprehensive research program examines the effects of size, morphology and chemical environment, providing a truly atomistic view for explaining/predicting catalytic activity.

 We prepare nanostructured materials for catalysis, focusing on the characterization and reactivity of metal-oxide nanostructures.
 The goal is to identify and characterize the catalytically active sites of supported nanocatalysts and to investigate the influence of particle size, morphology and support on nanostructure reactivity.